yungcypo/Obsidian/Programming/WebDev/HTML.md

 Style is used to make your page **look** different
 You can apply style to all elements
 Styles is usually written in another file using CSS
-CSS is whole another subject and will be discussed in [it's own file](./CSS.md)
+CSS is whole another subject and will be discussed in different file
 You can use style inside HTML file, but it's usually not a good practice to put a lot of styles in HTML

 For example this...